 In many manufacturing companies, creating the daily production schedule is a crucial task.
-After all, with carefully prepared production schedules, processes run smoothly.
-Unfortunately, it is not uncommon for this planning to be done in Excel, outside of any business software.
-Often the ERP system is insufficiently flexible or simply inadequate in terms of functionality for the company’s specific needs.
-Excel often seems like a practical solution, but can have major consequences when the knowledge of the ins and outs of planning lies primarily with one person, such as a planner.
+After all, carefully prepared production schedules ensure that processes run smoothly.
+Unfortunately, it is not uncommon for this planning to be done in Excel, outside of any enterprise software.
+Often, the ERP system is not flexible enough or simply lacks the functionality required to meet the company’s specific needs.
+Excel often seems like a practical solution, but it can have major consequences when knowledge of the ins and outs of the schedule rests primarily with a single person, such as a planner.

 It is common for a planner to one day leave the company after years of loyal service.
 And the company thereby loses a concentration of knowledge about, for example, lead times, setup costs, specific skills of personnel, raw materials needed, and other essential data.
 After all, when planning is done in Excel, this knowledge is not secured and rarely documented.
 Much of it is often in the planner’s head and in the complex formulas of his or her Excel sheet.